aliyun/terraform-provider-alicloud/website/docs/r/bastionhost_instance.html.markdown

 The following attributes are exported:

-* `id` - The ID of the instance resource of Yundun_bastionhost.
+* `id` - The ID of the instance resource of Bastionhost.

 ## Import

 Yundun_bastionhost instance can be imported using the id, e.g.

 ```
-$ terraform import alicloud_yundun_bastionhost.example bastionhost-exampe123456
+$ terraform import alicloud_bastionhost_instance.example bastionhost-exampe123456
 ```